 Generally speaking, the bike lanes of Jesolo are very easy, safe and can be travelled even by toddlers for shorter distances.
 Thanks to the investments made on the territory, it is thus possible to move around the beach and the town of Jesolo in a “green and eco way”.
 On-site, there are bike-sharing services with over 120 bikes available for free, several bike rents and many hotels offering rental services to guests for free.
 If you want to discover more about the cycle routes of Jesolo, pencil Jesolo Ambient Bike website.

 How to get to Jesolo on Venetian Coast

 The town of Jesolo is located on the opposite side of the Venice lagoon, only 20km far away and 40 minutes drive from the “Serenissima”.
-Lido di Jesolo is the “Marina”, a purpose-built beach resort that face the sea.
-When planning a holiday in the Venetian Coast and if you desire to sleep close to the beach, be sure that you book a family room at Lido di Jesolo.
+Lido di Jesolo is the “Marina”, a purpose-built beach resort that faces the sea.
+When planning a holiday on the Venetian Coast and if you desire to sleep close to the beach, be sure that you book a family room at Lido di Jesolo.

 You can easily get to Jesolo by car following the A4 highway until Mestre and exit at “Tessera Airport / Jesolo”.
 Those who come from Tarvisio, Udine or Trieste must exit at Noventa di Piave.

 Jesolo is also reachable by public transports with the combination of train+bus from the major Italian cities.
 The nearest stations are Venezia Mestre and San Donà di Piave.
 Once you get off the train, you can take public buses that go to Jesolo and Lido di Jesolo.